NYPL/scsb-export/README.md

 --stop 5000
 ```

-Mean only process the first 5000 records in the file
+Means only process the first 5000 records in the file

 ---
+###Errors
 There are a number of errors that can occur and be reported in the log file, here is a list:

 `852 missing inumber` - an item's 852 feild is missing its subfield a